kahole/edamagit/README.md

 @command('git.refresh', { repository: true })

 https://github.com/microsoft/vscode/blob/master/extensions/git/src/commands.ts

-## Auto refresh
-  - FileChangeEvent

-## Highlighter
-- hunk @@ blabla @@ line needs to be highlighted a bit
-    > can this be done with syntax?
-- branch names

 ## DIFF view
   - can use VSCODE diff command to show diff for a file? or something